-All SUNY Geneseo AOP applicants must complete a SUNY Application or a Common Application in order to become a candidate for admission.
+All SUNY Geneseo Access Opportunity Program (AOP) applicants must complete a SUNY Application or a Common Application in order to become a candidate for admission.
 In order to apply for admission through New York State’s Educational Opportunity Program (EOP), the applicant must read and respond to EOP related eligibility questions when completing the SUNY or Common Application and FAFSA applications.
-TOP applicants should review answers to questions 2 and 4 on this page to determine eligibility for TOP.

 Although AOP applicants may not satisfy all of the academic standards required for general admission, their potential for academic success at Geneseo will be established through a more in-depth examination of their academic history.
 Supporting and/or verifying documentation will include a counselor or teacher recommendation, standardized test scores (SAT, ACT, or GED) if applicable, and a high school transcript.
 In some cases, an on-campus interview and/or TOEFL scores will be required.

 Over the past ten years, the graduation rate for Geneseo’s AOP students has consistently matched or exceeded the mean graduation rate for all US Colleges/Universities, and graduate degrees have been earned at many of the nation’s most prestigious college/universities in business, medicine, law, education, social sciences and natural sciences.
-Many AOP students broaden their educational experience by participation in study abroad programs in Africa, Asia, Europe, Central America, etc.
+Many AOP students broaden their educational experience by participation in study abroad programs across the globe.

 AOP students are active in all phases of college life.
 In addition to serving in leadership positions in many student organizations, AOP students participate as athletes, artists, and performers (plays and musicals).
 They also serve as tutors and resident hall assistants (RAs).